Misinformation is not about Bad Facts: An Analysis of the Production and Consumption of Fringe Content: The Content: News Production and Sharing

-Here, we assess whether there is a difference in the linguistic styles of the articles far-right users share.
-Note there is a difference with the analysis in the previous \cref{subsec:far-right-publishers}: there we analyzed the difference in information \emph{production} by far-right publishers, here we investigate information \emph{consumption and sharing} by far-right users.
+Here, we assess whether there is a difference in linguistic patterns based on content in the articles that far-right \textit{users} \textit{share}.
+Note there is a difference with the analysis in the previous \cref{subsec:far-right-publishers} in which we analyzed the difference in information \emph{production} by far-right publishers, here we investigate information \emph{consumption and sharing} by far-right users.